inno-muskelanalyse/analysis/README.md

 python main.py <path-to-segmented-image>
 ```

-Alternatively, you can use the following command to run the program in "development" mode, which will display output to the console:
+Alternatively, you can use the following command to run the program in "development" mode, which will display the output to the console:

 ```
 python main.py -d path <path-to-segmented-image>